JudgeGroovyman/JudgeGroovyman.github.io/WebDesign.md

 8. [Serendipity](https://docs.s9y.org)	A reliable, secure & extensible PHP blog 	27MB #inmotion
 9. [Dotclear](https://dotclear.org) 	This looks mature	 11MB #inmotion
 17. [Geeklog](https://www.geeklog.net) 	"The Secure CMS" Database Backend.
 Blog with comments.
 Plugins for forums and image galleries.
 70MB #inmotion
+18. [QuickCDN](https://opensolution.org/why-quick-cms-is-better.html)	10-20x faster than wordpress or joomla or drupal.
+Id like to see that.
+"There isn't any other CMS in the world, which would provide the same capabilities at speed this high" 32k websites using it.
+Secure like an impregnable fortress.  they sell an upgrade for $150 with better SEO and 70 plugins which promises better SEO and features: .
+The whole website and free product is focused on selling the upgrade.
+I like that for a simple page its free and super fast and secure with SEO even if the upgrade has much of that better.
+Is the free one responsive and mobile friendly?
+Looks lik ethe free one doesnt have WYSIWYG  2MB #Inmotion
+20. [Mahara](https://mahara.org/view/view.php?id=2) 	This one is really cool its an eportfolio with Collaboration learning and profiling your learning.  like a resume portfolio work samples projects theyve done.
+"Track your learning progress and achievements" "Give feedback on portfolios and support your students"  "Align your portfolio to a competency framework and visualise, which competencies you have already achieved."
+"Create project portfolios together with others and use the discussion forums to talk about your work."
+Mobile Responsive design 	132MB #inmotion
+21. [CSZ CMS](https://www.cszcms.com)	Responsive " basis of Codeigniter3 and design the structure of Bootstrap3" Slick site.
+Updates super easy.
+31. [CMSimple](https://www.cmsimple.org)	German.
+Its so small I'm curious how it works.
+4MB #inmotion
+32. [Expression Engine](https://expressionengine.com/features)	Publish from phone. full featured forum.
+Multisite.
+Channels for simple creation of forms to store data for each different area of your site.
+Parallax.
+23MB #Inmotion
  - -------- Portals ------------------------------------------
 10. [b2Evolution](https://b2evolution.net) 	Mature "The most integrated CMS ever.  homepage to a blog, a photo gallery or a newsletter... forums, members directory and private messaging" 	72MB #inmotion
 19. [Tiki](https://info.tiki.org/)  "Web Application Platform with the most built-in features"  Wiki Blog Forum WYSIWYG Galleries User Logins surveys quizzes polls.
 Easy Forms for users to fill out.
 Bug Tracker for example.
 Payments.
 164MB #inmotion
+12. [Kopage](https://kopage.com/features)	 "With Kopage you can build simple websites, landing pages and blogs, but also professional, advanced websites" Bootstrap.
+Themes.
+Secretly implies that its a flat file database!
+20MB #flat #inmotion
+22. [ZSite](https://www.zsite.net/index.html) 	Marketing Portal.
+35MB #inmotion
+ - -------- Wiki ------------------------------------------
+33. [PmWiki](https://pmwiki.org)	Custom skins.
+Great access control.
+Hundreds of plugins available.
+Not WYSIWYG (simple markup used)	8MB #Inmotion
+34. [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki)	Obviously the most mature wiki.
+Apparently some WYSIWYG Extensions  	200MB #Inmotion
+35. [FosWiki](http://foswiki.org/About/WebHome)	Wow this looks so sophisticated and mature and slick.
+WYSIWYG Built in	Looks like install wouldnt be too hard on #inmotion but not already supported
+36. [Twiki](http://twiki.org) 	This is in PERL so could probably be installed on #Inmotion.
+It looks pro and slick and I really like the look.
+It loosk liek a pro blog.
+37. [DokuWiki](https://www.dokuwiki.org/dokuwiki) 	Wow this is what we used at work for a while and I really like this one.
+Apparently install is super simple.  #Flat #Inmotion
+ - -------- Forum ------------------------------------------
+38. [PhpBB](https://www.phpbb.com)	Most Widely Used FOSS Bulletin Board in the world.
+Loads of styles and extensions.
+I like this one	27MB #Inmotion
+39. [Simple Machines Forum](https://simplemachines.org)	Really nice and popular I like this one too	8MB #inmotion
+40. [MyBB](https://mybb.com)	Great large community about making your own community.
+Ilike this one too  	8MB #inmotion
+41. [Vanilla](https://vanillaforums.com/en/software/)	Easy to install and manage and very popular.
+42. [PunBB](https://punbb.informer.com)	 Because Less Is More.
+This one looks great and I like how tight and lightweight it is.
+I wonder if its easy to backup and restore to another server?
+2MB #inmotion
+43. [FluxBB](https://fluxbb.org) 	Super Lightweight 	1.41MB #inmotion

 ## Dont feel quite right
+32. [WikkaWiki](http://wikkawiki.org/HomePage) 	Dead now unfortunately.
+Author shut the doors.
+31. [Genix.me](https://genix.me)	This has almost no website explanation of what this is.
+It doesnt sell it at all.
+30. [Schlix](https://www.schlix.com) 	Multisite CMS.
+Handles high traffic load.
+SEO.
+Security.
+Support.
+Content versioning to go back in time.
+30MB #inmotion
+29. [Lepton](https://lepton-cms.org/english/home.php) 	German.
+Great Server precheck feature (which all of these should have 100%).
+Great two factor authentication feature.
+Not enough other clear features to make it appealing.
+21MB #inmotion
+28. [Plikki](https://plikli.com)	This one is sad it was made by one expert guy who literally yesterday wrote a sad letter saying he wasnt going to be able to release his new version of his software because of the 138 installs of his old software (where everyone agreed to leave the ads.txt installed so he would make tiny amounts of money) only 7 people left that in place.   #inmotion
+27. [Pluck](https://github.com/pluck-cms/pluck) 	Theres no website for this website software haha.
+It might be great but theres no way to know.
+5MB #inmotion
+26. [Croogo](https://docs.croogo.org/2.0/en/getting-started/features.html) 	The website doesnt sell this at all.
+I dont see anything interesting about it.
+50MB #inmotion
+25. [WBCE CMS](https://wbce-cms.org/)	Primarily German forum and most users are German and it doesnt offer anything super unique 24MB 	#Inmotion
+24. [Typesetter](https://www.typesettercms.com) 	I really want to like this but its dead :( 	#inmotion
+23. [Pluxml](https://www.pluxml.org)	XML Flat File but its all in French so its not really reliably usable for english speakers.
+No resentment here though every language deserves a great flat file blog!
+3.17MB #Flat #Inmotion
+22. [Jamroom](https://www.jamroom.net) 	"Site Builder.
+Form Designer.
+Developer Tools Responsive and fast" "Build a place for users to gather around a social topic.
+Connect with others who share your passion."
+75MB #inmotion
+20. [PHPWCMS](https://www.phpwcms.org) 	Fast, flexible, robust, perfect 	20MB #inmotion
+19. [ImpressCMS](https://www.impresscms.org/modules/content/content.php?content_id=5&page=showcase) 	small Promotion site to big 20k company website.
+Forum.
+54MB #inmotion
 18. [WebsiteBaker](https://websitebaker.org/pages/en/home.php) 	Uses PHP Droplets and jQuery.
 Easy to use.
 User registrations.
 SEO.
 Upload files as a zip and this will unpack them 	22MB #inmotion
 6. [Silverstripe](https://www.silverstripe.org/#tabpane-2432-2) Respected Open Source CMS.  (found this before I was in InMotion)  	53MB #inmotion
 20. [ProcessWire](https://processwire.com)	"A joy to use at any scale"  Really advanced simple ways of collecting the content from your blog.
 So reliable it requires no maintenance.
 WYSIWYG.
 Also it saves time with its ease.
 29MB #inmotion